Top 10 High-Fiber Foods For Gut And Overall Health

 What are the symptoms of too much fiber?

-Fiber can cause more harm than good if consumed more than 45gms per day.
+Fiber can cause more harm than good if consumed more than 45 grams daily.
 Starting low is the name of the game.
 This will prevent feeling uncomfortable in your gut.
 Here are some problems you might incur if you start flooding large amounts of food with a high fiber intake.

 • Gas, bloating, constipation, diarrhea